pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar
 ===========

+PDF documents as whole do not lend themselves to BNF style descriptions or grammars.
+There are ares where these can be very useful including:

+(*) The overall file structure (headers, objects, cross reference tables and footers.

+(*) The operands that make up content streams.
+These are used to markup text and graphics.

-PDF::Grammar is under construction as experimental grammar parsing PDF documents.
-I'm using this to experiment with Perl6 Grammars and learn more about PDF internals.
+PDF::Grammar is under construction as experimental perl6 grammars for parsing and  validation of PDF compnents.
+It currently implements two grammars:

-So far, I've implemented PDF::Grammar::Body, which describes the outer structure of a PDF document; headers, trailers, top-level objects and the cross reference table.
+`PDF::Grammar::Body` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross reference table.

-PDF::Grammar::Content is also under construction as a description of the text and graphics operators that are used to produce page layout.
+`PDF::Grammar::Content` - is also under construction as a description of the text and graphics operators that are used to produce page layout.

-PDF::Grammar has so far been tested against a limited sample of PDF documents and test cases.
+PDF-Grammar has so far been tested against a limited sample of PDF documents and test cases.
 Furthermore, it has so far only been built and tested against Rakudo Star 2012-11.

-It is not designed for reuse nor is it authoritative.
-If it survives at all, the tokens and capturing rules that comprise it will most likely change significantly.
-Having said that, I'm also open to any input or contributions.
+It has so far just been used for validation purposes and has not been put to use for any serious PDF processing.
+The grammar is still evolving and is likely to change at short notice.

 I have been working off the PDF 1.7 reference manual (http://wwwimages.adobe.com/www.adobe.com/content/dam/Adobe/en/devnet/pdf/pdfs/PDF32000_2008.pdf).

 The only dependency is Rakudo Star.
 It runs on `perl6`. `ufo` is also to